-For details regarding the dividend distribution made by Bezeq in May 2023 and the Company's share of said dividend and regarding the recommendation of the Bezeq Board of Directors dated August 8, 2023 to the General Assembly of Bezeq shareholders regarding the distribution of a dividend in respect of the profits of the first half of 2023, see Note 7 to the statements.
+For details regarding the dividend distributions made by Bezeq in May 2023 and October 2023 and the Company's share of said dividend, see Note 7 to the statements.

-The balance of Bezeq's distributable profits as of the date of the report: about NIS 1.355 billion (surplus accumulated in the last two years after subtracting distributions made during that period).
+The balance of Bezeq's distributable profits as of the date of the report: about NIS 976 million (surplus accumulated in the last two years after subtracting distributions made during that period).